 "How long have you planned this?"
 Kanda asked.

 "We've only received the news two days ago."
 The king said, sidestepping his son's question.

 "May I go?"
-Kanda asked and his father nods.
+Kanda asked and his father nodded.

 "Yes.
 If there is anything else, I'll let you know."

 Kanda turned and stalked out of the room.

 Lavi hummed to himself while he worked.
 As much as he loved to tease Kanda, he really was serious about his profession, and thus why he hadn't been very Lavi-like when Kanda had come in earlier.